mercanca/spart/README.md

 I wrote a command, I hope you will find it useful.

 ## Usage
-The spart command does have only an optional -m  parameter.:
+The spart command does have only an optional -m  parameter.

+The output of spart without the -m parameter is as below:

 ```
 $ spart